weiganghuang/holops-1803/task1.md

 	[edit]
 	admin@ncs%

   	```

-1. Check device configuration to see the intended CLI’s are configured at `asr9k0`:
+1. Check the device configuration to verify that the intended CLI commands are configured at the  `asr9k0`:

 	```
 	admin@ncs% show devices device asr9k0 config cisco-ios-xr:interface Bundle-Ether-subinterface Bundle-Ether 100.100